google/WebFundamentals/src/site/device-access/user-location/obtain-location.markdown

 ---
 layout: article
 title: "Obtain the user's current location"
-introduction: "The Geolocation API lets you find out where the user is and keep tabs on them as they move around, always with the user's consent.
+introduction: "The Geolocation API lets you find out where the user is, always with the user's consent.
 This functionality could be used as part of user queries, e.g. to guide someone to a destination point.
 It could also be used for 'geo-tagging' some content the user has created, e.g. to mark where a photo was taken."
-description: "The Geolocation API lets you find out where the user is and keep tabs on them as they move around, always with the user's consent."
+description: "The Geolocation API lets you find out where the user is, always with the user's consent."
 article:
-  written_on: 2014-01-01
+  written_on: 2014-06-06
-  updated_on: 2014-01-06
+  updated_on: 2014-06-06
   order: 1
 rel:
   gplusauthor: https://plus.google.com/+PaulKinlan